EXCLUSIVE-Dutch software firm Exact in $1.2 bln buyout talks

 LONDON, July 11 Dutch software firm Exact Holding said it had been approached by parties about a possible takeover, after Reuters reported that private equity funds including Apax and KKR were eyeing a buyout of the firm.

-Two sources said Rothschild has been mandated to sell the business software company, which is listed on Euronext Amsterdam with a market capitalisation of 617 million euros.
+Two sources said Rothschild has been mandated to sell the company, which is listed on Euronext Amsterdam with a market capitalisation of 617 million euros.

 "Exact is engaged in preliminary discussions," the company said in a statement, adding that there was no certainty of an offer being made.